d13co/d13.co/content/posts/backrun-auction/index.md

 ## Not so fast

-The rules as outlined to far are not the full picture, of course - there are several concerns to consider around performance, potential for abuse (DDOS), frontrunning possibilities etc.
+The `backrun-id` rules as outlined so far are not the full picture, of course - there are several concerns to consider around performance, potential for abuse (DDOS), frontrunning possibilities etc.

 ### Performance